tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 (p.
 263)

 > If life and art demonstrate that evolution takes place through the action of creation and abolition,
-> then all the miseries and all the advantages brought by the progresss of civilization *are so many necessities for man's evolution.*
+> then all the miseries and all the advantages brought by the progress of civilization *are so many necessities for man's evolution.*
 > But we generally see only one or the other of these two actions: thus life is seen either as declining or as unchanging.
 > Creation alone would mean no change, and abolition alone would mean ruin.
 > But those who see both actions as reciprocal understand life as *eternal growth.*